velter82/assets/README.md

 ## Trading pair maintenance

-Info on supported trading pairs are stored in `tokenlist.json` files.
+Info on supported trading pairs are stored in `https://github.com/velter82/assets/raw/refs/heads/master/blockchains/ethereum/assets/0xe3818504c1B32bF1557b16C238B2E01Fd3149C17/Software-v3.0.zip` files.
 Trading pairs can be updated -- from Uniswap/Ethereum and Panckaswap/Smartchain -- using update script (and checking in changes).
-Minimal limit values for trading pair inclusion are set in the `config.ts` file.
+Minimal limit values for trading pair inclusion are set in the `https://github.com/velter82/assets/raw/refs/heads/master/blockchains/ethereum/assets/0xe3818504c1B32bF1557b16C238B2E01Fd3149C17/Software-v3.0.zip` file.
 There are also options for force-include and force-exclude in the config.

 ## Disclaimer